-115.72 Evidentiary standard for administrative investigations Auditor Overall Determination: Meets Standard Auditor Discussion RCJ policy stipulates no standard higher than a preponderance of evidence will be used in making a determination of alleged sexual abuse/harassment.
-Through interviews with the investigator they use no standard higher than the preponderance of evidence in making final determinations of sexual abuse/harassment.
+115.72 Evidentiary standard for administrative investigations Auditor Overall Determination: Meets Standard Auditor Discussion The RCJ policy stipulates no standard higher than a preponderance of evidence will be used in deciding the outcome of alleged sexual abuse/harassment.
+Through interviews with the investigator, they use no standard higher than the preponderance of evidence in making final determinations of sexual abuse/harassment.

-115.73 Reporting to inmates Auditor Overall Determination: Meets Standard Auditor Discussion RCJ policy requires inmates to be informed as to whether the allegation was substantiated, unsubstantiated or unfounded; whether the allegation involved staff, contractors, volunteers or another inmate.
+115.73 Reporting to inmates Auditor Overall Determination: Meets Standard Auditor Discussion The RCJ policy requires inmates to be informed as to whether the allegation was substantiated, unsubstantiated or unfounded; whether the allegation involved staff, contractors, volunteers or another inmate.
 If a sexual misconduct allegation is confirmed, the inmate will be informed of the abuser's employment/volunteer/contractor status; and as appropriate of an indictment/conviction.
 Interviews with the Jail Administrator confirmed that they would report back to the inmate.
-However, there was no specified method for documenting outcomes that are reported back to inmates.
-CORRECTIVE ACTION: The auditor required a documented method of reporting back to inmates.
-The facility provided the method and form used for documenting the report made to inmates following a sexual abuse investigation.
+However, there was no documentation regarding the outcomes that are reported back to inmates.
+CORRECTIVE ACTION: The auditor required documentation in which inmates are notified of the outcome of an investigation.
+If there are any sexual abuse investigations within the past year or during the corrective action period, the auditor requires the documentation that the inmate was notified of the outcome of those investigations.
+There was one investigation that was on-going at the time the of the site visit.
+During the corrective action period and at the conclusion of the investigation, the facility provided the inmate with the outcome of the investigation and the documentation of this notification was provided to the auditor.

-115.76 Disciplinary sanctions for staff Auditor Overall Determination: Meets Standard Auditor Discussion RCJ policy requires that staff members who have violated sexual abuse, sexual harassment or retaliation policies are subject to disciplinary sanctions.
-In reviewing investigative files and conducting interviews with the Sheriff and the Jail Administration it was confirmed that agency policy is followed and appropriate disciplinary measures are used commensurate with the violation.
-When criminal acts are suspected it is reported to law enforcement.
+115.76 Disciplinary sanctions for staff Auditor Overall Determination: Meets Standard Auditor Discussion The RCJ policy requires that staff members who have violated sexual abuse, sexual harassment or retaliation policies are subject to disciplinary sanctions.
+In conducting interviews with the Sheriff, the Jail Administrator, and inmates, it was confirmed that agency policy is followed, and appropriate disciplinary measures are used commensurate with the violation.
+When criminal acts are suspected, it is reported to law enforcement.

-115.77 Corrective action for contractors and volunteers Auditor Overall Determination: Meets Standard Auditor Discussion RCJ policy states contractors and volunteers are subject to disciplinary actions including termination for violation of sexual abuse policy.
+115.77 Corrective action for contractors and volunteers Auditor Overall Determination: Meets Standard Auditor Discussion The RCJ policy states contractors and volunteers are subject to disciplinary actions including termination for violation of sexual abuse policy.
 If it were to occur, both the Sheriff and the Jail Administrator stated during their interviews that contractors or volunteers would be immediately released from service and the incident turned over to law enforcement.
 There have been no incidents of sexual misconduct in the audit review period.

 115.78 Disciplinary sanctions for inmates Auditor Overall Determination: Meets Standard Auditor Discussion For incidents of inmate-on-inmate sexual abuse, sexual harassment or retaliation, administrative sanctions will be handed out following the formal disciplinary processes and applied commensurate with the level of infraction.
 RCJ prohibits all sexual activity among offenders and does not deem such activity to be sexual abuse if the activity is consensual.
 However, consensual activity is thoroughly investigated to ensure that it is truly consensual and not coerced.
-RCJ follows policy and practice as was determined through interviews and reviews of investigative files.
+RCJ follows policy and practice as was determined through interviews.